- After hours access to Evans Hall

 - Fax Machine

 - Mentors for first-years

 UCPD Access and Control has implemented an Access/ID card system which combines your Cal ID card with cardkey access to authorized building(s) - gaining access requires activation of the card by the department's key controller.

-To get your card activated you will need to make an appointment with Joe Sibol via email, firstname.lastname@example.org, bring your Cal ID card.
-The appointment will take 10 minutes to verify information and complete the needed paperwork.
-It will take a day or two for UCPD to process the request and activate your card for access.
+To get your card activated please complete this google form.
+It will take one to two weeks for UCPD to process the request and activate your card for access.